21 Local Advertising Ideas to Grow Your Small Business

 - Gyms and fitness centers

 Your storefront and interior can be a giant billboard for “free” local business advertising using digital signs.
-Digital signs are eye-catching (especially when they include animated elements) and memorable.
-Plus, it’s easy to display information with a digital sign since you can change the content anytime.
+Digital signage is eye-catching and memorable.
+Plus, it’s easier to display more information with a digital sign, and you can change the content anytime.
 For example, digital restaurant menus can be used to display items and prices or daily specials, upcoming events, and other important information.

 20. Collaborate With Fellow Local Businesses